juhyoung-lee/CS308_CellSociety/README.md

     - Change GUI appearance while the program is running between three different options
     - Change language used for the text displayed

-other shaped tesselations, initial configuration based on random allotment and/or probability distribution, option to outline the grid, style shape within grid shape, style setting independent of xml, change parameters for w/o restarting within the gui, change a state at any grid location

 ### Notes/Assumptions

 Assumptions or Simplifications: